benpious/DebugVisualization/README.md

 Working entirely in your project can be a double-edged sword.
 If you need a complex visualization, you can find your project is polluted with quick-and-dirty test code.
 [Flipper](https://github.com/facebook/flipper) could be a good alternative if you want to keep test code out of your app, and it'll let you leverage the Javascript ecosystem by taking advantage of libraries like [D3](https://d3js.org).

 The performance of lldb may also become an issue if you call `send_visual` in a tight loop.
-A potential solution to this would be to offer a `VisualDebugger` SDK.
+A potential future solution to this would be to offer a `VisualDebugger` SDK that lets you write `sendVisual()` directly in your code, which would be much faster.